sebhmg/curve-apps/docs/source/edge_detection.rst

 `Scikit-Image.transform.probabilistic_hough_line <https://scikit-image.org/docs/dev/api/skimage.transform.html#probabilistic-hough-line>`__
  - **Line length**: Filter for the minimum length (pixels) of detected lines.
 Increase the parameter to extract longer lines.
  - **Line gap**: Maximum gap between pixels to still form a line.
-Increase the parameter to merge broken lines more aggressively.
+    Increase the parameter to create the number of segments that can be detected from disconnected edges.
  - **Threshold**: Threshold parameter used in the Hough Line Transform.